jinenv/faye/docs/architecture-evolution.md

 ### Separate features into Cogs: onboarding, economy, summons, admin.
 Each Cog reads/writes via ORM.

-### Extending the system is as simple as adding a field to a model, running a migration (or deleting and recreating nyxa.db in dev), and adjusting relevant cogs to reference that new field.
+### Extending the system is as simple as adding a field to a model, running a migration (or deleting and recreating faye.db in dev), and adjusting relevant cogs to reference that new field.

 ### By following this pattern, any future feature—new currencies, new tables, new commands—will slot in without rewriting existing code or risking data inconsistency.
-This “SQL Manager” design lays a stable foundation for all upcoming Nyxa expansions.
+This “SQL Manager” design lays a stable foundation for all upcoming Faye expansions.

 `6-5-2025`